Josh Penry

 Josh Penry (born February 1, 1976) is the former minority leader of the Colorado Senate.
 Elected in 2006, Penry was the youngest member of the Colorado state Senate.
 According to The Denver Post, Penry played a leadership role in opposing regulation for the oil and gas industry and a labor bill.
-Penry has been identified by several newspapers as a "rising star" in Colorado politics.
+Penry was identified by several newspapers as a "rising star" in Colorado politics during the 2000s.
 Prior to serving in the state Senate, Penry served in the state House of Representatives for one term.

-Penry is a native of Colorado and a long-time resident of Western Colorado.
+Penry was born in Colorado and a long-time resident of Western Colorado.
 Penry graduated from Grand Junction High School and Mesa State College, where he quarterbacked the Mesa State Mavericks football team and served as student body President.
 In 1998, Penry was named the National Scholar Athlete of the Year by the American Football Coaches Association and the Burger King Corporation, an award given to Peyton Manning the previous year.
 Penry graduated summa cum laude from Mesa State in 1998.